 For MIT’s faculty — just over 1,000 in number — cutting-edge research and education are inseparable.
 Each feeds the other.
 When they’re not busy pioneering the frontiers of their fields, MIT faculty members play a vital role in shaping the Institute’s vibrant campus community — as advisors, coaches, heads of houses, mentors, committee members, and much more.

-MIT’s 17th president, July 2012 – present
+MIT’s 18th president, January 2023 – present

-The Institute’s board of trustees, known as “the Corporation,” includes 73 distinguished leaders in engineering, science, industry, education, and other professions.
+The Institute’s board of trustees, known as “the Corporation,” includes 74 distinguished leaders in engineering, science, industry, education, and other professions.

 MIT is an integral part of its host city of Cambridge, a diverse and vibrant community noted for its intellectual life, history, and thriving innovation climate.
 With a campus nestled between Central and Kendall Squares, and across the Charles River from Boston’s Back Bay, the Institute is optimally positioned to collaborate with its neighbors and to contribute to its community.